draicy11/IPD-integrated-/README.md

 ### Activating backend:

->cd into .\TheAuthenticStore\core and run the command : "py manage.py runserver".
+>cd into ./TheAuthenticStore/core and run the command : "py manage.py runserver".

 ### Activating frontend:

->cd into .\TheAuthenticStore\frontend and run the command : "npm start".
+>cd into ./TheAuthenticStore/frontend and run the command : "npm start".